peckhouse/webcomponents/README.md

 ## Description

-This repository hosts a list of usefull [webcomponents](http://webcomponents.org/)
+This repository hosts a list of useful [webcomponents](http://webcomponents.org/)

 ## Develop